Workplace Trends: The Changing Nature of Work

 As is traditional at most of our events, the conference will end with a drinks reception where the discussion continues, and you can catch up with old friends and make new connections.

-Registration is open now at the rate of £395 + VAT.
-Later prices will rise in increments to £445 + VAT as we move nearer to the event date.
+Registration is open now at the rate of £445 + VAT.

 Your registration fee includes all refreshments, including the post conference drinks reception, plus electronic copies of presentations where available and audio recordings of presentations.